gozmanthefirst/leaf/README.md

 1. **Install dependencies:**

     ```sh
-    pnpm install
+    bun install
     ```

 2. **Set up Husky and Lintstaged:**

     ```sh
-    pnpm exec husky init
+    bunx husky init
     ```

-    After running the command, go into `.husky/pre-commit` and enter `pnpm exec lint-staged`.
+    After running the command, go into `.husky/pre-commit` and enter `bunx lint-staged`.
 It'll run any time a commit is being made.

 3. **Set up the database:**

-    - Create a `.env` file in `packages/database` and enter the DB URL:
+    - Create a `.env` file in `packages/db` and enter the DB URL:

         ```env
         DATABASE_URL=postgresql://user:secret@localhost:5432/leaf